African safari great wildebeest and zebra migration scene at the Mara River in Kenya

 The most dramatic river crossings during the Great Migration take place across the Mara River in both Kenya and Tanzania.
 Wildebeest plunge down the banks and across the waters sometimes in their thousands, hoping to avoid the jaws of the waiting crocodiles.

 The Mara River flows between Kenya and Tanzania and animals may cross it multiple times on their migration route, usually between August and October.
 There are several known crossing points where animals team down the craggy banks and forge across the rushing water.
+Many camps are strategically placed to give visitors the best chance to see a crossing close up.

-Apart from the Mara River, the wildebeest herds also cross the Grumeti river in Tanzania.
+Apart from the Mara River, the wildebeest herds also cross the Grumeti River in Tanzania.
 These crossings are phenomenal to watch, as the river has a large population of Nile crocodiles.
 Depending on the timing of your trip this may be a good option.

 When is The Great Wildebeest Migration?

-Crossings at the Mara river take place from August to October, but there is no guarantee of seeing one.
-Even if you arrive at Mara river as the herds gather on the bank they might linger for a couple of days before the first wildebeest takes the leap.
+The herds then move north, crossing the Mara River with the best time to see the Great Migration river crossings being from August to October, before returning south to the plains.
+There is no guarantee of seeing a river crossing.
+Even if you arrive at Mara River as the herds gather on the bank they might linger for a couple of days before the first wildebeest leaps.

 sanctuay-serengeti-mobile-camp-game-drive-migration

-The Great Migration: Month By Month
+The Great Migration: month by month

 The Great Migration is a true representation of the circle of life.
 The cycle continues throughout the year as the herds follow the rains in search of food, water and a safe place to give birth.
 What you can expect to see varies month by month.